-- Know your goals: What do you want the other person to accept, believe, do etc.?
+- Know your goals: What do you want the other person to accept, believe or do?

-- Know their goals: What do they want you to accept, believe, do etc.?
+- Know their goals: What do they want you to accept, believe or do?

-- Become a subject matter expert on the topic and study both sides of an argument/issue:
+- Become a subject matter expert on the topic and study both sides of the topic:

 - Know the strengths and weaknesses of your argument